roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 "Yoshino...
 I..."
-"If you want a reply, first of all, why don't you close your eyes?"
+"If you want an answer, first of all, why don't you close your eyes?"

 Yoshino smiled, saying so in an urging tones.
 Being out-pushed, I shut my eyes hard.
 For Yoshino is kind...
-I wonder if she asked me this so as not to hurt me.
-Rather than being spurn with "Impossible," whilst watching her countenance, I might yet bear it having no need to observe her eyes.
+I wonder if she asked me this so as not to hurt myself.
+Rather than being spurn with "Impossible," whilst watching her countenance, I might yet bear it by having no need to observe her eyes.
 Supposing that would be useless anyway, I wish you to slay me at once——right, at once...

-"Well, then, I'll give you my reply."
+"Well, then, I'll give you my answer."

 The voice of Yoshino made my heart palpitate so fast that I wanted to scream.
 My ears were occupied by an irregular sound of my heartbeat.